hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 wherein

-- h<sub>f</sub> = Frictional resistance in feet of fluid
+- h<sub>f</sub> = Frictional resistance in <units us = "feet of fluid" metric = "meters of fluid"/>
-- L = Length of pipe in feet
+- L = Length of pipe in <units us = "feet" metric = "meters"/>
-- D = Average internal diameter of pipe in feet
+- D = Average internal diameter of pipe in <units us = "feet" metric = "meters"/>
-- V = Average velocity in pipe in feet/second
+- V = Average velocity in pipe in <units us = "feet/second" metric = "meters/second"/>
-- g = Acceleration due to gravity in feet/ second/second.
-Hereafter, the value 32.17 feet/second/second for sea level and 45 degrees latitude will be used.
+- g = Acceleration due to gravity <units us = "in feet/second/second.
+Hereafter, the value 32.17 ft/s^2^ for sea level and 45 degrees latitude will be used." metric = "in meters/second/second.
+Hereafter, the value 9.81 m/s^2^ for sea level and 45 degrees latitude will be used."/>
 - f = Friction factor

 ## Section 2 – Construction of Charts and Tables